mascaldotfr/CoRT/collect/README.md

                    sequentially, in json order.
     - Odd indexes: skilltree level
     - Even indexes: concatenation of each skill powerpoints on 1 digit

+## Implementations

+### Python

+A simple python exploit code can be found at [exploit.py](exploit.py) in this directory.
+It is supposedly simple enough to understand.

+### Javascript

+A faster and leaner version of [Halvdan's trainer stat page](https://poludnica.shinyapps.io/configs/) is available in this repository, see [tstats.js](../js/tstats.js).
+You can check it out at https://mascaldotfr.github.io/CoRT/tstats.html.

+Halv's page is still used by default because it has stats older than CoRT and has more features, but i wanted to do an open source implementation of it.